 The metallic filter yields full-bodied coffee with some sediments whereas a paper filter gives clear light-bodied coffee.

 You may want to consider using paper filters if you have cholesterol problems as the diterpenes (cafestol and kahweol) in coffee oils may exacerbate the problems.

 Do you know that out of thousands of automatic drip coffee makers in the market, only a few are golden cup certified by the Specialty Coffee Association (SCA)?

 Moreover, some SCA-certified coffee machines provide separate settings for brewing coffee within the golden cup standards alongside settings for regular cups.

 For example, the Braun Multiserve coffee maker has regular settings as well as a dedicated “gold” button.

 The golden cup certification means that a homebrewer has satisfied SCA’s minimum standards such as brewing time, temperature, and other brewing conditions.

 The SCA conducts voluntary rigorous tests on homebrewers to recognize coffee makers that meet its technical requirements.
 The SCAA merged with the SCAE in 2017 to form the SCA.

-The body collaborates with the European Coffee Brewing Center that performs golden cup certification in Europe using similar criteria.
-The SCA tests the following parameters for brewer certification:
+The body collaborates with the European Coffee Brewing Center which performs golden cup certification in Europe using similar criteria.
+The SCA tests the following seven parameters for brewer certification:

 - Coffee volume.
 The brew basket must be able to hold enough ground coffee to brew the maximum volume of coffee that the coffee maker is capable of brewing in line with the coffee golden ratio of 55 grams per liter without overflowing.
 The basket should accommodate the swelling of the wet grounds when brewing.